Jayanth-bunny/fullstackmj/README.md

 # fullstackmj
-i am creating an fullstack
+this is my first fullstack repo

+instructor vinay[day2]